AdamLauz/experience/README.md

 # Machine Learning Engineer | Researcher
-I am passionate about building engineering projects from scratch.
-I have a good sense of both the technical and the broader product prespectives.
-I have experience in software product management, data analysis, A/B testing, predictive modeling and deployment of machine learning models to production.
+I'm a builder, I love building engineering projects from scratch.
+I'm both people and technology oriented, I have a good sense of both the technical and the broader product prespectives.
+I have experience in manging software products, data analysis, A/B testing, predictive modeling and deployment of machine learning models to production.

 ## Skills and Tools
 - **Machine Learning:** XGBoost, Bayesian Modeling, Logistic Regression, Deep Learning (Deep & Cross, DeepFFM), LLMs and RAG (llama-index).